More about the Sites of Roman Bonn

 The old prison, built inside the ancient remains of the bastion, was pulled down in 1995 to make way for the extension of the Regional Court building.
 Since the construction of an underfloor car garage was planned, the ground of the bastion was thoroughly explored, revealing 12 Roman pottery kilns.

 The area was very marshy due to the branches of the river Rhine, a perfect location for pottery, where a water supply was essential and expedient for fire safety.
-When the legionary camp was established in the first half of the 1st century AD, there was a need for pottery (pots, plates and other tableware).
+When the legionary camp was established in the first half of the 1st century A.D., there was a need for pottery (pots, plates and other tableware).
 It is therefore very likely that the pottery at the Sterntor bastion supplied the legionary camp (and the surrounding canabae) with ceramics.

 Harbours on the Rhine Bank at the Fortress and the Canabae Legionis